KennyProgrammer/Force/README.md

 ## Introduction

-**Force** was developing by one person [Danil Dukhovenko](https://github.com/KennyProgrammer/Force/commits?author=KennyProgrammer) from January 2020 and still by present day.
+**Force** was developing by one person [Danil Dukhovenko](https://github.com/KennyProgrammer/Force/commits?author=KennyProgrammer) from [January 2020](https://danil-dukhovenko.gitbook.io/force/other/insider) and still by present day.
 Force still on very early stage, because working on it by myself.
 So it needs get a lot more features for now to left this early stage.
 In future where engine steps some **stability point**, i will attach other developers, and create open source-community driven technology.

-If you interesed on you can check Force [Roadmap](.github/Force-RoadMap.md) to see completed and not completed features.
+If you interesed you can check Force global [Roadmap](.github/Force-RoadMap.md) to see completed and not yet completed features.

 ![image](.github/323007544-605798bb-cf59-4a6a-a973-ab5bd87c71e0.png)